akhil100on100/plotly-and-cufflinks/README.md

 # python-data-visualization-
-This floder conatins information about plotly and dcufflinks
+This floder conatins information about python data visualization libraries